KhoaHoang01012003/Voting_Application/README.md

 # Voting_Application

-Main source code is located in the '/DOANMONHOC/DOANMONHOC' directory.\n Final application is file 'DOANMONHOC.exe' located in 'VotingApplication' folder.\n
+Main source code is located in the '/DOANMONHOC/DOANMONHOC' directory.

+Final application is file 'DOANMONHOC.exe' located in 'VotingApplication' folder.

-Made by:\n
+Made by:

-Nguyen Dao Ga Do - 21521955\n
+Nguyen Dao Ga Do - 21521955

-Dao Vo Huu Hiep - 21522065\n
+Dao Vo Huu Hiep - 21522065

-Hoang Anh Khoa - 21522220\n
+Hoang Anh Khoa - 21522220